What is ASReview LAB?

 ASReview LAB is a free (Libre) open-source machine learning tool for screening and systematically labeling a large collection of textual data.
-It’s sometimes referred to as a tool for title and abstract screening in systematic reviews or meta-analyses, but it can handle any type of textual data that must be screened systematically.
+It’s sometimes referred to as a tool for title and abstract screening in systematic reviews or meta-analyses, but it can handle any type of textual data that must be screened systematically, see the paper published in Nature Machine Intelligence.

 ASReview LAB implements three different options: